SophiaKleistKarlson/language-analytics/assignment_self-guided/data/README.md

-the archive zip-file contains the headline data from ABC News
+The zip file contains the million headlines from ABC News.
+The data is extracted from the zip file within the script.